bearums/pouch-pattern-generator/README.md

 # pouch-pattern-generator

-A python Bokeh interactive application that generates the pattern to sew a "Toblerone shaped" pouch.
+A python interactive application using Dash and plotly that generates the pattern to sew a "Toblerone shaped" pouch.

+Use the app here:

+https://square-bottom.onrender.com/  <-- can take a while to load